 - You will see this in more or less anything with Nazis; as noted, in video games it's likely to be vastly more common than in real life.

-- It's also popular as a mook weapon in James Bond movies; bad guys use them in Moonraker, Goldfinger and From Russia with Love.
+- It's also popular as a mook weapon in James Bond movies; bad guys use them in Moonraker, Thunderball, Goldfinger, You Only Live Twice and From Russia with Love.
+Auric Goldfinger uses it at one point and holds it correctly.◊

 - In Archer, you can bet that a few episodes are going to include this weapon.
 Sometimes with laser sights.